rossta/rossta.github.com/source/blog/2020-03-26-you-might-not-need-jquery-with-webpack.html.md

 author: Ross Kaffenberger
 published: true
 summary: In Webpack, some dependencies are best served vanilla
 description: Upgrading jQuery plugins to work with Webpack is a common source of confusion.
-This is especially true for Rails developers transitioning from Sprockets-based asset pipeline to a module bundler.
-If you find yourself in this position, make sure to understand the capability of the plugins you're using.
 If you're lucky, you may find they can work in either context such that you might not need jQuery at all.
 pull_image: 'blog/stock/clint-patterson-exfrR9KkzlE-unsplash-resized.jpg'
 pull_image_caption: Photo by Clint Patterson on Unsplash
 series: